Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 }
 ```

-> We are exposing snapshot begin and end marker for better control during snapshot process.
+> We expose explicit snapshot begin and end markers so that consumers can control how they handle the snapshot window.

-> Note: There is no ACK process in snapshot. `ctx.Ack()` does nothing, returns nil.
+> Note: Snapshot messages are not tied to WAL positions, so `ctx.Ack()` is a no‑op and always returns nil during snapshot.

 ### Monitoring